 Correct breathing is a keystone habit that forms the foundation of good health.

-Once you start noticing improvements in your blood sugars, you’ll be motivated to keep going.
+Once you start noticing improvements in your blood sugars, energy, and well-being, you’ll be motivated to keep going.
 Of course, breathing alone will not fix everything, but it will make everything else easier!

 2. Breathe through your nose at night—> tape your mouth